dart-lang/language/accepted/future-releases/generalized-typedef-2018/feature-specification.md

 *The modification is that a type alias declaration of the form that uses `=` can define the type alias to denote any type, not just a function type.*

+When we refer to the _body_ of a type alias of the form that includes `=`, it refers to the `type` to the right of `=`.
+When we refer to the body of a type alias of the form that does not include `=`, it refers to the function type which is expressed by substituting `Function` for the name of the type alias in the given `typeAliasBody`.

 ### Static Analysis